 Who is SellMyGadget.com?
 Does SellMyGadget.com buy my device?
 What is an IMEI number?
 For how long are the offers for my device valid?

-We search and compare prices from a range of carefully selected recycling partners to help you get the best price possible for your old device.
-Our comparison engine provides prices from the most popular and trustworthy recycling companies so you can instantly choose the best offer for your mobile phone, tablet or other unwanted device
+Sell My Gadget is a price comparison website.
+We search & provide prices from a range of carefully selected recycling partners, to help our customers get the best possible price for their devices.
+Our comparison engine provides prices from some of the most popular, and trustworthy recycling companies in the UK.
+Meaning you can instantly choose the best offer for your phone, laptop, tablet, or other devices.

-Once you have chosen which offer you prefer, you accept this offer and are put directly in touch with the recycling company.
-You give them your contact details and they will send you:
+Once you have chosen the offer you prefer, you will be able to accept this offer and are put directly in touch with the recycling company.
+Here you will provide them with your contact details, and the recycling company will send you:

-No, SellMyGadget.com does not buy your device from you.
-We are a price comparison site which enables you to find the best offer for your old device.
+No, SellMyGadget.com does not buy your device.
+We are a price comparison site that enables our customers to find the best offer for their old and unwanted devices.

-To find out how much money you will get for your old device, simply enter the name and model of your device in the search box on the top of our website.
-Then hit search.
+To find out how much money you could get for your old device, simply enter the name and model of the device into the search box on our homepage, then click search!

-Within a matter of seconds, our comparison engine will display prices from all the carefully selected buyers (recycling companies) in our database.
-You can then easily choose the best offer for you.
+Within a few seconds, our comparison engine will display prices from our carefully selected buyers/ recycling companies in our database.
+This allows you to instantly compare offers, and choose the best option for you.

-The price you will get for your device depends on several factors, such as:
+The price you could get for your old device depends on several factors:

-To ensure you obtain the correct price for your old phone:
+To ensure you receive the correct price for your unwanted phone, laptop, or other devices:

 An IMEI number is a 15-digit serial number that uniquely identifies your mobile phone.
 IMEI stands for “International Mobile Equipment Identity”.
 Networks use this IMEI number to identify a phone as lost or stolen or to ban it from connecting to networks, if necessary.
-The recycling companies in our database sometimes ask for this IMEI number in advance and they will check it upon receipt of your phone to identify any illegally devices or activities.
+Recycling companies in our database will sometimes ask for this IMEI number in advance and they will check it upon receipt of your phone to identify any illegal devices or activities.

 Unfortunately, the recycling companies in our database do not buy mobile phones that are barred (network barred).
 The only way to sell such a device via SellMyGadget.com is to ask your service provider to release the bar first.
 Contact your provider and ask them to remove the network bar before trying to sell your device.
 Once you have received confirmation that it has been unbarred, you can proceed with your sale on SellMyGadget.com